How to design API services and integrations for reliable, scalable architecture in IT projects

 • Hybrid solutions

-1. Well-designed APIs turn a company into a platform: processes become transparent, data consistent, and integrations scalable and secure.
-An API (application programming interface) is a communication channel between programs.
+Good API design turns a company into a platform: processes become transparent, data stays consistent, and integrations become scalable and secure.
+API (application programming interface) is a communication channel between programs.

-2. It turns your services into open platforms: mobile apps, websites, other systems and external partners can connect to them.
-In the age of the digital economy, a company rarely lives in isolation: CRM exchanges data with accounting, the warehouse with marketplaces, and online banking with payment systems.
+It turns your services into open platforms: mobile apps, websites, other systems, and external partners can connect to them.
+In the digital economy, a company rarely operates in isolation: CRM exchanges data with accounting, the warehouse with marketplaces, and online banking with payment systems.

-4. However, an API is not just a "command interface."
-It's important that integrations support business processes and help them evolve.
-In Business Process Management (BPM), processes are treated as resources that require constant adaptation, and modeling, simulation, monitoring, analysis and dynamic restructuring with software tools are essential.
+It is important that integrations support business processes and help them evolve.
+In business process management (BPM), processes are treated as resources that require continuous adaptation, so modeling, simulation, monitoring, analysis, and dynamic restructuring with software tools are needed.

 Core principles of designing an API as a product